I am a Registered Nurse and passionate about yoga.

 "I practice mindfulness meditation and study the teachings of non-duality".

 I love the healing element in yoga and its amazing health benefits.
 My belief is that disEASE is not caused just through biological imbalances and injury but by emotions, thoughts and experiences.
-I teach Himalayan Yin Yoga which is a combination of hatha asana practice and Traditional Chinese Medicine.
+My passion is Restorative Yoga.

 How did I come to Restorative Yoga?

 I am a mother, sister, daughter, aunty, friend and Registered Nurse.
 I was also a mature aged student, stressed and exhausted.
 My intuition told me to go to yoga.
 I listened.
 I have not looked back.
 I LOVE YOGA.
 Yoga has opened my heart, my mind and restored my body.
 Like the thousand petal lotus it continues to open and evolve always showing and teaching me more.

 As a nurse I am always interested in medical research.
 A systematic review by the Asian Journal of Psychiatry of a number of academic studies of yoga's effects on stress, anxiety, and obesity; high blood pressure; pain syndromes; autoimmune and immune conditions found that yoga had been more effective than the control study group and found that 'In depressive disorders, yoga may be comparable to medication and the combination superior to medication alone'.